 Historical records clearly demonstrate that Wilderness Act visionaries believed that wilderness character consists of both tangible, physical components as well as intangible, psychological and spiritual components.

-Some tangible components of wilderness character include the presence of native wildlife at naturally occurring population levels; lack of human structures, roads, motor vehicles or mechanized equipment, lack of crowding or large groups; few or no human improvements for visitor convenience such as highly engineered and over-developed trails, developed campsites, signs, or bridges, and little or no sign of biophysical damage caused by visitor use, such as trampled or denuded ground, tree limbs cut for camp use, or habituated or displaced wildlife.
+Some tangible components of wilderness character include the presence of native wildlife at naturally occurring population levels, lack of human structures, roads, motor vehicles or mechanized equipment, lack of crowding or large groups, few or no human improvements for visitor convenience, such as highly engineered and over-developed trails, developed campsites, signs, bridges, and little or no sign of biophysical damage caused by visitor use, such as trampled or denuded ground, tree limbs cut for camp use, or habituated or displaced wildlife.

 Credit to Wilderness Watch for the above material.

 Court affirms ruling to protect Wilderness from helicopter intrusions – March 2020.

 Learn more about Wilderness and the wilderness areas in our mission area.